As a technical writer with a Master of Science degree, I write about my philosophical studies of social sciences and humanities.

-This essay is a review of the social, business, and economic changes that can be expected in America after the pandemic caused by the COVID-19 Coronavirus.
+This essay reviews the social, business, and economic changes in America due to the COVID-19 Coronavirus Pandemic.

 If you believe that stimulus payment was free money, you are highly mistaken.
-We all will pay dearly for it because of inflation.
+We all will pay dearly for it indirectly.
 We will pay it back through the hidden tax known as inflation.
-Sure, it’s indirect.
-But it’ll be paid back nevertheless with our higher cost of living in the future after COVID-19.
+Sure, it’s indirect, but we pay it back with our higher cost of living in the future.4

-When President Trump wanted to pass the stimulus bill, the Democrats requested to include funding for their own agenda that had nothing to do with Coronavirus, such as:
+When President Trump negotiated to pass the first stimulus bill, the Democrats requested to include funding for their own agenda that had nothing to do with Coronavirus, such as:

 - Kennedy Center for the Performing Arts